 Unfortunately, the Samsung Intensity III isn't so "intense."
 Although it can survive the hard bumps of daily (and sometimes, not-so-daily) use, to be worth its rugged salt, it should be water-resistant as well.
 In addition, its unattractive look and its all-too-flat keyboard surface are two design flaws I can't get over.

 Ultimately, even though it makes solid calls and has a great call simulator for bad social situations you want to get out of, its low specs isn't worth it.
 Instead, consider the LG Extravert.
-It too is a simple feature phone on Verizon's network that has a sliding k...
-Full review
+It too is a simple feature phone on Verizon's network that has a sliding keyboard, but it has much more comfortable keys.Read full review

 Darn, there are no reviews yet for this phone.

 Visit the Samsung Intensity III Q&A Forum to ask the community a question or help others.Share / Embed